CK Museum

 • Your proposed use of the images

-• The method by which you would like to receive the reproductions (i.e., digital files can be emailed or transferred electronically at no additional cost, or paper
+• The method by which you would like to receive the reproductions (i.e., emailed, transferred electronically, picked up or mailed).

 • copies can be picked up at the museum at no additional cost, or paper copies can be mailed at cost)